spellshape/cli/docs/docs/02-guide/07-interchange/03-walkthrough.md

 in the past, reset the relayer configuration directory:

 ```
-rm -rf ~/.ignite/relayer
+rm -rf ~/.spellshape/relayer
 ```

-Now you can use the `ignite relayer configure` command.
+Now you can use the `spellshape relayer configure` command.
 This command allows you to specify the source and target chains, along with their respective RPC endpoints, faucet URLs, port numbers, versions, gas prices, and gas limits.

 ```
-ignite relayer configure -a --source-rpc "http://0.0.0.0:26657" --source-faucet "http://0.0.0.0:4500" --source-port "dex" --source-version "dex-1" --source-gasprice "0.0000025stake" --source-prefix "cosmos" --source-gaslimit 300000 --target-rpc "http://0.0.0.0:26659" --target-faucet "http://0.0.0.0:4501" --target-port "dex" --target-version "dex-1" --target-gasprice "0.0000025stake" --target-prefix "cosmos" --target-gaslimit 300000
+spellshape relayer configure -a --source-rpc "http://0.0.0.0:26657" --source-faucet "http://0.0.0.0:4500" --source-port "dex" --source-version "dex-1" --source-gasprice "0.0000025stake" --source-prefix "cosmos" --source-gaslimit 300000 --target-rpc "http://0.0.0.0:26659" --target-faucet "http://0.0.0.0:4501" --target-port "dex" --target-version "dex-1" --target-gasprice "0.0000025stake" --target-prefix "cosmos" --target-gaslimit 300000
 ```

-To create a connection between the two chains, you can use the ignite relayer connect command.
+To create a connection between the two chains, you can use the spellshape relayer connect command.
 This command will establish a connection between the source and target chains, allowing you to transfer data and assets between them.

 ```
-ignite relayer connect
+spellshape relayer connect
 ```

 Now that we have two separate blockchain networks up and running, and a relayer